melaniehubbard-ds/melaniehubbard-ds.github.io/index.md

 [![Parable of the Sower project](http://img.youtube.com/vi/e5y8ZPyR-v8/0.jpg)](http://www.youtube.com/watch?v=e5y8ZPyR-v8 "Parable of the Sower project video")<br>
 {class project, basic mapping, lower division undergrads, English}

 This basic mapping project used Knightlab's StoryMap.
-The class worked together on one map to chart and describe the main character's journey across California.
-There was a significant visual component, and the process of creating the project forced students to read the text much more closely.
+The class worked together on one map to chart and describe the main character's journey up California.
+There was a significant visual component, and the process of creating the project forced students to conduct a close reading of the text.

 - [Mapping Parable of the Sower project](https://uploads.knightlab.com/storymapjs/17d4e3ebc9ba6280b11694156ede825d/parable-of-the-sower-section-01-02/index.html)
 - [Project guidelines](http://ds.lmu.edu/wp-content/uploads/2018/07/ParableOfTheSowerAssignment.pdf)